phstc/phstc.github.com/_posts/2015-03-14-sidekiq-redis-vs-shoryuken-aws-sqs.md

 *Every time you run these tests you will get a different result, but in most cases Sidekiq is slightly faster to consume and clearly faster to send jobs than Shoryuken.*

-*More than once while trying bigger batches with Sidekiq, I got less requests than the batch size on PutsReq.
+*More than once while trying bigger batches with Sidekiq, I got less requests on PutsReq than the jobs sent.
 Shoryuken was consistent, the number of jobs sent was the number of requests shown on PutsReq.*

 ## Pricing